Kevin is always reading. When he’s not working on emails, he’s got his phone out, absorbing content.

 If and when you change your mindset to reading for success, everything changes.
 You’re automatically ahead of almost everyone since almost no one reads.
 So, find a subject you want to learn and crack open that book!

+How do you pull this off while on the road?
 You need to answer these four questions:

 1. WHAT DO YOU WANT TO READ?